quii/learn-go-with-tests/integers.md

 Inside here you'll see a list of all the packages in your `$GOPATH`, so assuming you wrote this code in somewhere like `$GOPATH/src/github.com/{your_id}` you'll be able to find your example documentation.

-If you publish your code with examples to a public URL, you can share the documentation of your code at [godoc.org](https://godoc.org).
-For example, here is the finalised API for this chapter [https://godoc.org/github.com/quii/learn-go-with-tests/integers/v2](https://godoc.org/github.com/quii/learn-go-with-tests/integers/v2).
+If you publish your code with examples to a public URL, you can share the documentation of your code at [pkg.go.dev](https://pkg.go.dev/).
+For example, [here](https://pkg.go.dev/github.com/quii/learn-go-with-tests/integers/v2) is the finalised API for this chapter.
+This web interface allows you to search for documentation of standard library packages and third-party packages.

 ## Wrapping up